 Well, IBM updates the AS/400 consistently.
 And since the platform evolves, embracing some modern technologies, perhaps that actually is enough.

 And so the questions companies on the AS/400 need to ask themselves is:

 - Is the current system working for my main needs?

 - How much time is spent fixing issues that wouldn’t come up with a modern system?

 - How much money am I losing by not adding new features that would increase revenue or make us more efficient?

 When we’re talking about a business still using legacy systems, the time it takes to switch systems is relatively short.
 After all, it has likely used that legacy system for years and years, and maybe even decades, and that dwarfs the period of months or few years it takes to implement a new system.

 With those time spans in mind, if the company judges the amount of money it’s losing (over years and years) is greater than the (relatively) short-term cost of finding, implementing, and transitioning to a new ERP system, that’s when it knows it’s time to move on.

-Bista Solutions is a partner with both Odoo and NetSuite, and has implemented ERP software for over a decade, providing hundreds of companies with business solutions.
+Bista Solutions is a partner with Odoo, Acumatica and NetSuite, and has implemented ERP software solutions for over a decade, providing hundreds of companies across various industries with optimized business solutions.
 By using an agile approach, Bista can ensure that the product meets the company’s individual needs and successfully manage large implementations.
-If you have any questions about the AS/400 or want a free consultation for your business, you can reach us through our contact form or at +1 (404)-631-6219.
+If you have any questions about the AS/400 or want a free consultation for your business, you can reach us through our contact form or at +1 (858) 401 2332.